-During the great magestrom that created Stroen’na, a number of Cosmic dragon eggs were sealed away to protect them from the storm’s terrible energy.
+During the great magestrom that created Stroen’na, a number of Cosmic, Celestial, Solar, and Lunar dragon eggs were sealed away to protect them from the storm’s terrible energy.
 These eggs were carried away into the Void where they remained for several decades, safely tucked away in deep hibernation.
 Eventually, they found their way back into the Realms where they hatched from eggs blacker than night speckled with markings like stars.
 However, the hatchlings within were altered by the mysterious energies of the Void, and developed a strong connection to it.

 They are normally smaller, dark dragons whose hides may be any shade ranging from black to deep blues and purples with any number of markings, some resembling the stars and other heavenly bodies.
 Their exact colors and markings vary greatly, but all have a crystal embedded in their chests for all to see.
 This crystal blazes with light and energy and are rumored to be glimpses into the soul of the Void itself.
 Each crystal is a different color and tied to the lifeforce of the dragon it’s on, often corresponding to the color of their reiatsu.
 Other gems found on or around them, as well as their eyes, are the same color.